CarlosEduardoSilvaAlmeida/btc-opmul/docs/op_mul-design.md

 - to ensure interoperability with the integer domain enforced by `CScriptNum`.

 ---
+Design Rationale: Why Integer Arithmetic?

+A common question regarding arithmetic extensions in Bitcoin Script is the absence of floating-point support (IEEE 754).
+This implementation strictly adheres to 32-bit signed integers (`CScriptNum`) for the following reasons:

+### 1. Consensus and Determinism
+Bitcoin requires absolute consensus.
+Every node, regardless of hardware architecture (x86, ARM, RISC-V) or compiler version, must produce the exact same result for every transaction.
+Floating-point arithmetic is notoriously non-deterministic across different platforms due to subtle differences in rounding modes and precision handling.
+A divergence of a single least-significant bit would cause a hard fork.

+### 2. Associativity and Precision
+In floating-point arithmetic, `(a + b) + c` is not always equal to `a + (b + c)` due to precision loss.
+In financial ledgers, associativity is critical to ensure that the order of operations does not alter the final balance.
+Integer arithmetic is associative and precise, ensuring that no Satoshis are created or lost due to rounding errors.

+### 3. Attack Surface
+Implementing a full floating-point standard introduces complex edge cases such as `NaN` (Not a Number), `Infinity`, and `-0`.
+These cases create significant complexity in the script interpreter, increasing the validation cost and opening new vectors for Denial of Service (DoS) attacks.

+### Solution: Fixed-Point Arithmetic
+Financial calculations requiring decimals (e.g., interest rates, exchange rates) should be implemented using **Fixed-Point Arithmetic** on top of the provided integer opcodes.
+This shifts the complexity of decimal management to the script layer, keeping the consensus layer simple and robust.
 ## 2. Operational Semantics

 `OP_MUL` operates on the top two elements of the stack: